 Locations covered by our Korean deposition Interpreters:

 TJC’s Korean deposition interpreting services in hundreds of cities in Europe, Asia, North & South America, Australasia and Africa.
-For more information on the locations we cover, please see our global locations page or contact us directly.
+Please see our global locations page or contact us directly for more information on the locations we cover.

 Korean is the official language used in both North and South Korea.
-Its genealogical classification is widely disputed and many linguists and language historians class Korean as a ‘language isolate’ (a natural language with no ‘genetic’ relationship to any other language, which has been cultivated in an isolated environment), others believe it belongs to the Altaic language family.
-In South Korea, the language is most often called Hangungmal or more formally, Hangugeo or Gugeo (literally “national language”).
-In North Korea and Yanbian Korean Autonomous Prefecture in China, the language is most often called “ChosÅnmal” or more formally, “ChosÅnÅ”.
-Korean people in the former USSR, who refer to themselves as Koryo-saram, call the language “Goryeomal”.
+Its genealogical classification is widely disputed, and many linguists and language historians class Korean as a ‘language isolate’ (a natural language with no ‘genetic’ relationship to any other language, which has been cultivated in an isolated environment), others believe it belongs to the Altaic language family.
+In South Korea, the language is most often called Hangungmal or, more formally, Hangugeo or Gugeo (literally “national language”).
+In North Korea and Yanbian Korean Autonomous Prefecture in China, the language is often called “ChosÅnmal” or, more formally, “ChosÅnÅ”.
+Korean people in the former USSR, who refer to Koryo-saram, call the language “Goryeomal”.

 What is a Deposition?

-Used in the law of the United States and Canada, depositions are, essentially, the recording questioning of a witness before trial.
+Used in the United States and Canadian law, depositions are the recording questioning of a witness before trial.
 They are used in litigation proceedings as part of the discovery process.
-In countries like the UK and Australia, oral witness testimony may also be recorded pre-trial but the questioning of witnesses is not permitted.
-Although depositions are considered “hearsay”, and thus evidence gleaned there inadmissable in court, there are some instances which that recorded at deposition can be used in the trial.
-The courts are not associated with depositions and a judge is not present.
+In countries like the UK and Australia, oral witness testimony may also be recorded pre-trial, but the questioning of witnesses is not permitted.
+Although depositions are considered “hearsay”, and thus evidence gleaned there inadmissible in court, there are some instances in which recorded at deposition can be used in the trial.
+The courts are not associated with depositions, and a judge is not present.

-Given that the number of non-English speaking witnesses has increased rapidly, it is necessary for many law firms to call upon the services of professional interpreters to facilitate communication between the counsel and the witness/es.
-In order to ensure transparency, these interpreters must be experienced, professional and adhere to judicial protocol.
+The number of non-English speaking witnesses has increased rapidly, so many law firms must call upon professional interpreters to facilitate communication between the council and the witness/es.
+To ensure transparency, these interpreters must be experienced, professional and adhere to judicial protocol.
 TJC can guarantee to offer these services.